Janison: Silly season lives on despite COVID-19

 The visit marked Trump's third taxpayer-funded trip to a "swing" state this month, as his campaign rallies remain on hold.
 He has been bringing the giddiness of those stadium appearances to his "official" events despite a deep crisis in America.
 Last week, he repeated one of his favorite zany little fictions: "I was honored as the Man of the Year in Michigan" — which he never was.

-By far the goofiest episode out of Michigan involved the president's refusal to keep a mask on as others did at the plant, if only as a minor courtesy by a known germaphobe.
-Trump told reporters he wore a mask mostly while away from cameras, so as not to "give the press the pleasure."
-This exercise proved silly if only because he was photographed in a mask anyway and the image was widely circulated.
+By far the goofiest episode out of the visit to Ford involved the president's refusal to keep a mask on, even as a minor courtesy gesture.
+Trump told reporters he wore a mask mostly while away from cameras so as not to "give the press the pleasure."
+He was photographed in a mask anyway and the image was widely circulated.

-Americans dislike monopolies, and Republican Trump hasn't cornered the market on political silliness.
-Democrat Biden, the former vice president, is known to roll out unlikely reminiscences, fudge his record, or commit loopy gaffes despite aides' best efforts.
+Americans dislike monopolies, and Republican Trump cannot corner the market on verbal silliness.
+Democrat Biden, the former vice president, is known to roll out unlikely reminiscences, fudge his record, and commit loopy gaffes despite aides' best efforts.
 Late last week he drew attention for his crossfire with African-American radio host Charlamagne tha' God, who challenged Biden's commitment on racial-justice issues.

 “Listen, you’ve got to come see us when you come to New York, VP Biden,” Charlamagne said, after Biden said he had to leave.
 “It’s a long way until November.
 We’ve got more questions.”

 “You’ve got more questions?”
 Biden replied.
 “Well, I tell you what, if you have a problem figuring out whether you’re for me or Trump, then you ain’t black.”
-Biden on Friday said he regretted putting it that way.
+Biden on Friday walked back the remark.

 There are different types of silly, of course.
 House Speaker Nancy Pelosi last week called Trump "morbidly obese" while earnestly accusing him of irresponsibly pushing hydroxychloroquine as a coronavirus treatment.
 Pelosi said she was giving the president "a taste of his own medicine."